GBouffard/pokemon-hangman/README.md

 - The game logic prohibits a player from selecting a letter twice.
 - If the playear loses his 6 lives the game is lost.
 - if the player guesses the Pokemon name before losing all his lives, the game is won.
-- A new game can be started at anytime.

 Technologies used:
 ----